-- In most cases RARC VS provides an analgesia that is a formulation of sustained or extended-release buprenorphine.
+- In most cases RARC VS provides an analgesia that is a formulation of extended-release buprenorphine (Buprenorphine ER-LAB).

-- RARC VS will give buprenorphine pre-procedure in cases when surgical analgesia is requested.
+- RARC VS will give Buprenorphine ER-LAB pre-procedure in cases when surgical analgesia is requested.

-- You must describe all procedures and subsequent analgesia (i.e. sustained release buprenorphine) in your animal-use protocol.
+- You must describe all procedures and subsequent analgesia (i.e. Buprenorphine ER-LAB) in your animal-use protocol.
 See language below.*

 - The PI/research staff is responsible for monitoring all animals post-procedure as per your approved protocol.